IEDB/tetramer-validator/README.md

 # Documentation

-## Installation for command line interface

-The tetramer validator has a command line interface.

 ## Instructions for Web form

 Please enter a peptide sequence, modification type, modification position, and the name of MHC molecule.

 Modification position should be of the format `<amino acid><position>`